uma-email/poc/README.md

 ## UMA Wide Ecosystem Concept

 This high-level view gives you an idea of relationships between UMA wide ecosystem entities.
-The authority foo and bar may or may not be the same authority.
+The authority Foo and Bar may or may not be the same authority.

 ![UMA Wide Ecosystem](./images/uma-wide-ecosystem.png)

 ## Challenge-Response Authentication Concept

 This unilateral entity authentication protocol elevates trust between the resource owner's authorization server and requesting party's identity provider.
-The authority foo and bar may or may not be the same authority.
+The authority Foo and Bar may or may not be the same authority.

 ![Challenge-Response Authentication](./images/challenge-response-authentication.png)